FAQ

 Are the current graduate students in this department satisfied with their experience?

-The best people to ask about graduate programs are the students who are in them, or who have graduated from them.
+The best people to ask about graduate programs are the students who are currently enrolled in them, as well as those who have recently graduated.

 At Western, the history graduate students will be happy to tell you about our programs.
-Ask them about our graduate courses, thesis writing groups, social events, the Network of Women in History, Professional Development Workshops, and about supports from beyond the department at the University, such as the Wellness Education Centre, the Centre for Teaching and Learning, and the School of Graduate and Postdoctoral Studies.
+Ask them about our graduate courses, thesis writing groups, social events, Professional Development Workshops, and about supports from beyond the department at the University, such as the Wellness Education Centre, the Centre for Teaching and Learning, and the School of Graduate and Postdoctoral Studies.

 You can find their e-mail addresses in their profiles, and we suggest you ask them questions about their supervisors, committees, courses, research and teaching, and life in London.